RoboDD/ziniu-cv/index.md

 ## About

-Research Interst: Robotics and its application, quad-rotors, real-time motion planning and decision making, fault-torlerant control.
+> My research intersts are robotics and its application, quad-rotors, real-time motion planning and decision making, fault-torlerant control.
 I am actively looking for an MPhi./Ph.d. opportunity in autonomous systems, Intelligent machine, Robotics in 2022 fall.

 ## Education